Viblancoda/WeatherProject/README.md

 Follows the Model-View-Controller (MVC) architectural pattern for a clear separation of concerns.
 Adheres to the Single Responsibility Principle (SRP) by assigning specific responsibilities to each class.

+## Conclusion

+In summary, the system comprises four interconnected modules.
+The Prediction Provider module handles weather prediction, while the Hotel Rates Provider module focuses on hotel data.
+The DataLake Builder module acts as an intermediary, creating separate repositories.
+The Business Unit module utilizes the MVC pattern to build a datamart and provide a user interface.
+Principles like SRP and DIP are applied, and dependency injection is used for flexibility and effective testing.
+Overall, the system offers a modular, maintainable, and scalable solution for managing weather and hotel data, with an intuitive user interface.
 ### Prediction Provider Class Diagram
 ![img.png](img.png)